Algae blooms in Kansas pose threats for pets

 “Too many risks.
 We have a pond we don’t let them out in it because of the algae on it,” Sue said.

-Her two-year-old German Shepard, Sheba, has had to find other ways to entertain herself since the family has spent no time at nearby lakes with the dogs this summer.
+Her 2-year-old German Shepard, Sheba, has had to find other ways to entertain herself since the family has spent no time at nearby lakes with the dogs this summer.

 “We usually take the dogs with us.
 We usually let them out on the boat, let them go fishing.
 They get out in the lake and they swim but not this year with all the green algae,” Sue said.